timazuki/TeeSmash/readme.md

 ##How it Works
 The goal of this gamemode is to hammer others on the spikes or out of the map.
-When you hammer a tee, the knocback strength against that tee increases (the strength is indicated with the skin color).
+When you hammer a tee, the knockback strength against that tee increases (the strength is indicated with the skin color).

 The hearts decrease your knockback and the shields protect you against adding knockback from 1 hit.